6 Ways Artificial Intelligence Is Reshaping Real Estate

 One of the most prominent features of AI is its ability to ‘predict’ the future.
 Real estate is an industry of high stakes and high rewards, where the ability to predict outcomes is especially valuable.
 Those who can use AI to anticipate rent and sale price fluctuations or identify the perfect timing for selling a property will have an unprecedented competitive advantage.

-It comes as no surprise that one of the most successful applications of AI in real estate is investment-focused.
+It comes as no surprise that one of the most successful applications of AI and property management software in real estate is investment-focused.
 For example, Israeli startup Skyline AI uses predictive analysis to accurately assess property value.
 However, it’s important to note that Skyline has access to one of the largest data pools in the industry, which has been a significant contributor to the company’s success.
 Utilizing over 130 different sources of data and analyzing over 10,000 features of each property, Skyline’s prediction accuracy is unmatched.

 Setting the asking price for an above-average property is a tough task, which is often used to test real estate agents’ expertise.
 Why is that?
 Agents are accustomed to standard methods of evaluating property.
 The number of bedrooms, the property’s size, renovation quality, and other common features are typically enough to set the right price for an average home.
 Luxury homes, on the contrary, are often custom-made artsy projects with unconventional designs, which are harder to evaluate.
 When it comes to the high-end real estate market, setting the right price often guarantees the success of a transaction.